-$$y[n] = \sum{i=0}^{N-1} b[i]x[n-i]$$
+$$y[n] = \sum{i=0}^{N} b[i]u[n-i]$$

-Using your filter coefficients from Lab 2 (in double precision rather than single precision), confirm that your filter is working correctly and that it satisfies all of the requirements stated above.
-Profile your function for a 49th order FIR filter (there will be 50 coefficients total) with and without various levels of optimization and note the inclusive maximum values in your report.
-You will probably need to use the C6713 Cycle-Accurate Simulator for good results, especially with optimization.
-These values establish a baseline by which you will compare your hand-coded assembly language DF-I FIR filter function.
+Using your filter coefficients from Lab 2, confirm that your filter is working correctly and that it satisfies all of the requirements stated above.
+Profile your function (using the C6713 Cycle-Accurate Simulator) for a 24th order IIR filter (there will be 25 coefficients each in the numerator and denominator) with and without various levels of optimization and note the values in your report.
+These values establish a baseline by which you will compare your hand-coded assembly language DF-II IIR filter function.

-Part 2: Double-Precision Floating-point DF-I FIR filter ASM function
+Part 2: Single-Precision Floating-point DF-II IIR filter ASM function